20 Restaurant Text Message Templates (Copy-Paste)

 Characters: 118 | Send: 2 hours after a visit from a highly engaged loyalty member | Why it works: Catches guests at peak satisfaction.
 Dual-sided reward removes friction.

-Read the complete Restaurant SMS Marketing Playbook, or use our retention calculator to see the revenue impact.
+Read the complete Restaurant SMS Marketing Playbook, or use our retention calculator to see the revenue impact at your specific volume.

 📋